.

 The successes in using probabilistic computing in Çamsari’s lab to train generative AI models are attracting a lot of attention.
 With the eyes of the world on them, Niazi and her Çamsari-lab colleagues forge ahead.

-P-bits pros: Kerem Çamsari (left) and third-year Phd student Shaila Niazi, who used p-bits to generate images that were not part of an AI-training data set.
+P-bit pros: Kerem Çamsari (left) and third-year PhD student Shaila Niazi, who used p-bits to create images that were not part of a machine-learning training data set.